OpenMA/openma-doc/api/nightly/c++/classma_1_1_time_sequence.md

     scale :  double

-This property holds the scale of a Timesequnce.
+This property holds the scale of a Timesequence.
 By default, this property is set to 1.0.

 Note: The modification of this property does not influence the data.
 This is only for information purpose :